Jazzmoon/SawThat/src/docs/frontend_readme.md

 Displays the positional of each player as a coloured circle on a virtual board.
 Once the players reach the last position, they win.
 Each player's circle color is randomly assigned but is consistent through all the nodes.

-### ConsequenceModal.vue

-This component pops-up when a player must face a consequence.
-It displays the consequence in textual form and shows a timer.
-After the timer expires, the component disappears and the game continues.

 ## PlayersList.vue

 This view lists all the players that are currently in the game as well as highlights the player who is currently answering a question.